ShoGinn/radarbox24/README.md

 # Container Requirements

-This is a multi architecture build that supports arm (armhf/arm64) (no amd64 att due to no repo!)
+This is a multi architecture build that supports arm (armhf) (no amd64 or arm64 att due to no repo!)

 You must first have a running setup for before using this container as it will not help you on initial setup